flamekiller22/flamekiller22.github.io/README.md

 ## How to use it
 To use this service you need:
 - A [Client ID](#imgur-client-id) that is provided by Imgur when you register an app.
-- The [Album ID](#imgur-album-id) of the album from which you want to retieve the images.
+- The [Album ID](#imgur-album-id) of the album from which you want to retrieve the images.

 The process for obtainig/finding the above mentioned requirements has been written below.